Significant Recoveries for Exposing Fraud Against the Government

-For his outstanding work as Lead Counsel and the significance of the case, California Lawyer magazine recognized Robert J. Nelson, the Chair of our False Claims Act practice group, with a California Lawyer of the Year (CLAY) Award.
+For his outstanding work as Lead Counsel on this significant case, Robert J. Nelson, the Chair of our False Claims Act practice group, won the California Lawyer magazine California Lawyer of the Year (CLAY) Award.

-Because several of our cases remain under investigation by the U.S. Department of Justice or state governments, we do not list all of our current False Claims Act and qui tam cases.
+Because many of our cases remain under seal during investigation that includes the U.S. Department of Justice or state governments, we do not publicly list most of our current False Claims Act and qui tam cases.

 |State Street||Fraud involving currency exchange transactions|

 |Unnecessary Surgery (Heart Stent Defibrillators)||Fraud in Medicare and Medicaid|

 |University of Phoenix||$78.5 million settlement|